South Africa's political parties

 its primary focus.

-In August 2010, the party announced it would be merging with the DA.
-In terms of
+2010, the party announced it would be merging with the DA.
+In terms of the

-the agreement, the two parties will be completely integrated by 2014.
-Until then, ID
+agreement, the two parties will be completely integrated by 2014.
+ID MPs are entitled

 De Lille, now a dual member of both the ID and the DA, is the mayor of Cape Town.